Skip to main content

 Federal Financial Aid Distribution

-If all applications and required documents were submitted by the FAFSA priority deadlines, all aid will typically be posted to students’ financial accounts by the end of the first full week of the semester.
+Financial aid should be posted to students’ financial accounts by the end of the first full week of the semester.
+Watch this tutorial to find out how to tell if it has been disbursed.

 Students can still receive federal aid (if eligible) if their FAFSA and documents are submitted after the FAFSA priority deadlines—applying for federal aid after the priority deadline does not prevent students from receiving their federal awards.
-However, there is no guarantee the students’ aid will be available by the tuition late charge date.
+However, there is no guarantee the student’s aid will be available by the tuition late charge date.
 Students who apply or submit documents after the priority deadlines may be subject to late fees.

 All financial aid is automatically applied to outstanding tuition and on-campus housing charges on students’ accounts.
 To allow for aid to pay for additional charges on students’ accounts, the Federal Financial Aid Authorization must be completed.